aanandshekharroy/P3--ScoreApp/README.md

-## My Business Page
+## Score Keeper App
-This project is developed for C3 Cyber Club and is aimed for kids aged between 6-14 years, it teaches how to use UI elements get and set values and how to implement buttons and click listeners on a button.
+This project is developed for C3 Cyber Club and is aimed for kids aged between 6-14 years, it teaches how to use UI elements to get and set values and how to implement buttons and click listeners on a button.
 It also touches on the concept of LogCat as a debugging tool.

 ### Requirements
 * Android Studio